project-lux/lux-middletier/test/endpoints/testing-notes.md

 drwxr-xr-x 1 ec2-user ec2-user 4096    0 Aug 26 14:39 responses/
 ```

 The dashboard reports contain links to the individual endpoint reports: `endpoints/[endpointKey]/endpoint-test-report.*`.
-Here too, `scp` will be your friend for viewing at least the HTML reports.
+So long as the `--save-responses` option was used, the response bodies will be available in one form or another within the HTML reports.

 The response bodies are within the `responses` sub-dir, with paths that identify the endpoint and provider.
 For our small test: